 Since beginning piano studies at the age of 3, Becky Y. Lu has been invited to perform at such venues as Jordan Hall, the Kennedy Center, Lincoln Center, Salle Pleyel, and the Bard Music Festival to critical acclaim from the New York Times and Wall Street Journal.
 As a soloist and chamber musician, she has collaborated with regional American orchestras, appeared on National Public Radio, and participated in festivals across the U.S. and Europe, including Meadowmount, Kneisel Hall, Taos, Prades, and the International Musicians Seminar at Prussia Cove.
 As a scholar, she has given talks, lectures, and lecture-recitals at the annual meetings of the American Musicological Society and the Society for Music Analysis, Trinity Church Wall Street, Oxford's Jacqueline du Pré Music Building, and the Westfield Center for Historical Keyboard Studies.
 She has taught undergraduate and graduate courses on music analysis, music and politics, opera, Western music history, and piano and chamber music performance at Ithaca College as well as at Cornell, Syracuse, Oxford, and Yale Universities.
 Becky recently received her Ph.D. in Musicology from Cornell, where her multidisciplinary research interests led to a dissertation that rethinks the historiography of musical modernism through theories of translation, nineteenth-century Russian literary culture, and the music of Benjamin Britten.
-She currently serves as the music critic for The Hudson Review, a magazine of literature and the arts founded in 1948 and published in New York City.
+She is the Contributing Editor for music at The Hudson Review, a magazine of literature and the arts founded in 1948 and published in New York City.
+In the fall of 2022, Becky joins the faculty at Caltech, serving as Lecturer in Music in the Division of the Humanities and Social Sciences.